civond/School-District-Analysis/README.md

 <ol>
   <li>Average math scores for medium-spending schools saw a slight decrease.</li>
   <li>Average reading scores for medium-spending schools saw a slight increase.</li>
-  <li>Percentages of passing math and reading decreased slightly across the district.</li>
-  <li>The percentage of students who passed both reading and math at THS dropped by a third of a percent.</li>
+  <li>The percentage of students that passed both reading and math in the district dropped by .31%.</li>
-  <li>The percentage of students who passed both reading math in the district as a whole also saw a slight decrease.</li>
+  <li>The percentage of students who passed both reading and math at THS dropped by .31%.</li>
 </ol>